Soralsei/rr100-rhoban/doc/documentation.md

 > Under construction

 ## Dockerfile structure
 The Dockerfile for this project is structured in a multi-stage manner and inherits from the official Docker `ros:noetic` image.
 There are in total 3 building stages and 2 target stages in our building process.
 To optimize build times, we define 2 independent stages `apt-depends` and `cacher` that can be run in parallel by Docker's builder.
-The former stage's purpose is to download and install dependencies and useful packages for this projects.
+The former stage's purpose is to download and install dependencies and useful packages for this project.
 This stage is later used as a base for our `builder` stage that will handleactually building this project.

 The latter stage (`cacher`) is used to cache `package.xml` files from our project's packages which declare these packages dependencies as they're less likely to change during development :
 ```Dockerfile